emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

   class description has no members in common with the class extension of another class description.

 See the section about [Description logic](#description-logic) for more information about these language constructs.
+Axioms are also used to define relations between relations.
+These are further detailed in the chapter on [Relations].

 ## Theoretical foundations
-EMMO is build upon several theoretical frameworks, including:
+EMMO build upon several theoretical frameworks.

 ### Semiotics
 Semiotics is the study of meaning-making.
 It is the dicipline